XanaduAI/pennylane-datasets/content/other/qmprot/r_ile/using_this_dataset.md

 **Description of the dataset**

 This dataset contains various quantum properties that represent and describe the isoleucine radical under certain conditions.
-The dataset includes molecular geometries, the Hamiltonian, energies, and other descriptors that can be used to analyze the molecule’s behavior and to built up the entire isoleucine amino acid.
+The dataset includes molecular geometries, the Hamiltonian, energies, and other descriptors that can be used to analyze the molecule’s behavior and build the entire isoleucine amino acid.

 Key features include:

-- Molecular information (name, molecular formula, charge, spin, geometry etc.)
+- Molecular information (name, molecular formula, charge, spin, geometry, etc.)
-- Resource estimation (number of atoms, electrons, orbitals, qubits and hamiltonian coefficients to represent the molecule)
+- Resource estimation (number of atoms, electrons, orbitals, qubits and Hamiltonian coefficients to represent the molecule)
 - Jordan-Wigner Hamiltonian representation
 - Approximations to the ground state energy